 As mentioned, the Torah does not directly prohibit premarital sex.
 Indeed, at times, rabbinic authorities and traditional sources have been lenient in this area.
 In medieval Spain, Nahmanides permitted sex with an unmarried woman who was not involved with another man.
 Nonetheless, for traditional Jews, premarital sex is not without halakhic (legal) complication.
 The Torah prohibits sex between a man and a woman who is menstruating (known as a niddah).
 This prohibition is in place until the woman’s period is complete and she immerses in a mikveh or ritual bath.
 This restriction applies to both married and unmarried couples, though it is considered inappropriate for a non-married woman (except for a soon-to-be bride) to immerse in a mikveh.
 Thus sex between an unmarried man and woman can violate a Torah decree.

 Interestingly, the Torah does sanction one type of non-marital sexual relationship: concubinage.
 A concubine or pilegesh is a woman who, though involved exclusively with one man, does not receive the legal benefits of marriage.
 In biblical times, concubines were kept in addition to a wife or wives.
 In recent centuries, Jewish authorities have, for the most part, dismissed the validity of concubinage.
-An interesting exception is the 18th century legal authority Jacob Emden, who suggested re-instituting the practice.
-Today, liberal authorities like Arthur Waskow are once again exploring the viability of this concept.
+An interesting exception is the 18th-century legal authority Jacob Emden, who suggested re-instituting the practice.

 Calls for Change